statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

 // Warning: (ae-forgotten-export) The symbol "SigningAddressNotFound" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "InvalidAppDefinition" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "UnsupportedAssetHolderAddress" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export type CreateChannelError = SigningAddressNotFound | InvalidAppDefinition | UnsupportedAssetHolderAddress;
+export type CreateChannelError = SigningAddressNotFound | InvalidAppDefinition;

 // @public (undocumented)
 export interface CreateChannelParams {